College Admissions Tips and Guidance

 1. Visit the college website and find the page for academic support services or disability services.
 There you will find specific instructions for how to access accommodations and services.
 This typically involves completing a registration form on the site and returning it with your most recent neuropsychological or psychoeducational testing.

 2. Documentation.
 The disability services section of the website will explain the documentation that is required to access accommodations.
 This will vary by type of disability.
 For some, this will be recent neuropsychological or psychoeducational testing.
-Other colleges may accept, an IEP or high school 504 plan as documentation if it validates the need for accommodations or services and is verified by a trained professional.
+Other colleges may accept an IEP or high school 504 plan as documentation if it validates the need for accommodations or services and is verified by a trained professional.
 Here is an example of documentation requirements from Northeastern University.
+Policies vary by college so be sure to contact the college and verify what is required.
 Please do not spend money on new testing before checking if your current testing is sufficient.

 3. Make an appointment.
 If you are planning to be on campus during the summer for orientation, you may discover that the college has a designated session for students who need services and accommodations.
 However, if there is no planned session, contact the office in advance to make an online appointment to discuss your specific needs.
 Otherwise, make an appointment for your first day on campus in the fall.